idaholab/mastodon/doc/content/examples/example3.md

 ## Implementation using Automatic Differentiation

 This example can also be run using Automatic Differentiation (AD).
-Automatic Differentiation computes the numerical Jacobian that is very close to the theoretical Jacobian.
+Automatic Differentiation enables the computation of a numerical Jacobian that is almost identical to the theoretical Jacobian of a kernel.
+This results in much quicker convergence, even for highly nonlinear problems.
+Therefore, `solve_type=NEWTON` can be used in the executioner, which uses the full Jacobian unlike `solve_type=PJFNK`, which is recommended when only an approximate estimate of the Jacobian is available.
+In MASTODON, the iSoil material model has been converted to AD and the usage of the AD version of iSoil is demonstrated below.
 More information can be found in [ISoil material](source/materials/ADComputeISoilStress.md).

-The following two additions to the input file should be made to run this example using AD.
+The following two modifications to the input file should be made to run this example using AD.
+These modifications ensure the AD versions of the stress divergence kernels and the material kernels are being used during the solve.
 Add 'use_automatic_differentiation = true' in 'Kernels/DynamicTensorMechanics':

 !listing examples/ex03/shear_beam_Isoil_free_field_AD.i
          start=Kernels
          end=AuxKernels

-Also add 'use_automatic_differentiation = true' in 'Materials/I_Soil/soil_all':
+Also, add 'use_automatic_differentiation = true' in 'Materials/I_Soil/soil_all':

 !listing examples/ex03/shear_beam_Isoil_free_field_AD.i
          start=Materials